meric/django-postgresviews/README.md

    instead of the model label.
 Add any PostgreSQL table names the view selects from, even if they do not map to an existing Django model.
-4. Set `ViewMeta.refresh_automatically` to `True` or `False`, depending on whether you want django_postgresviews to update the materialized view automatically.
-(Default: `True`) If `ViewMeta.refresh_automatically` is `True`, then all materialized views it selects from must have their `ViewMeta.refresh_automatically` set to `True` also. django_postgresviews will take care to refresh materialized views in the correct ordering.
+4. Set `ViewMeta.refresh_automatically` to `True` or `False`, depending on whether you want django-postgresviews to update the materialized view automatically.
+(Default: `True`) If `ViewMeta.refresh_automatically` is `True`, then all materialized views it selects from must have their `ViewMeta.refresh_automatically` set to `True` also. django-postgresviews will take care to refresh materialized views in the correct ordering.
 5. A PostgreSQL materialized view, when being refreshed, locks the table to prevent reads until the view is refreshed completely.
 To avoid this,